 If you pass the Nurse Competency Exam you’ll then have a second-round interview, carried out by our team in the USA.
 Based on the outcome of this final interview, our team in the USA will then be able to make the decision on whether or not to offer you a contract with Conexus.

 Once you have been successful in the Conexus Selection Process and have signed your employment contract, the team at Conexus will start to get your adventure underway!
 We understand that every one of our nurses has a different journey to take in getting to work as a nurse in the USA, that’s why the Conexus team is on hand to guide each of our nurses through the entire Journey.

 How long does the contract last?

-You would be contracted to work through Conexus for 2.5 years (or 5000 hours), after which you’d be free to remain working and living in the USA as the EB-3 is a permanent residency visa.
-When your contract has come to an end, you will often have the opportunity to remain working for our client directly or of course to seek other employment opportunities in the US.
+You will be contracted to work through Conexus for 2.5 years (or 5000 hours), after which you’d be free to remain working and living in the U.S. as the EB-3 is a permanent residency visa.
+When your contract has come to an end, you will often have the opportunity to remain working directly for the healthcare facility where you have been, take a new contract through Conexus, or seek other employment opportunities in the U.S.